AlchemistSimulator/Alchemist/src/orchid/resources/wiki/superquick.md

 [Open an issue](https://github.com/AlchemistSimulator/Alchemist/issues/new/choose) and we'll get back to you.

 Too quick, works but you wonder why?
-[Take your time with the docs](../simulator/metamodel), so that maybe you also understand what's going on.
+{{ anchor('Take your time with the docs', 'The Alchemist Simulator metamodel') }}, so that maybe you also understand what's going on.